 Comfortable temperatures in all living quarters, including the basement, bathroom, and attic are crucial to maintaining appropriate humidity levels as well as ensuring that heat and condensation from normal activities and occurrences do not pool on surfaces.

-Insulate basement walls, piping, and the exterior walls of older homes because as temperatures drop, the potential for localized condensation increases.
-This increase is a hotspot for mold fungus growth.
+Properly insulate basement walls, piping, and ductwork within home, especially the exterior walls of older homes.
+As temperatures drop, the potential for localized condensation increases, which becomes a hotspot for mold fungus growth.

 Coat basement and exterior walls with a water resistant mold sealant.
 Even though your property is not water proof this method prevents an additional layer of protection against water seeping into the foundation of the home and/or business.